Myles0813/Miles-Portfolio/README.md

 My studies in Information Technology have led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
 #
 ## Projects
-- Vulnerability Scan and Remediation Lab With Nessses
+- Vulnerability Scan and Remediation Lab With Nessus
 - Active Directory Lab

 ## Skills